duniapay/smart-contracts/doc/deployment.md

    it will run in the context of the Proxy contract, so the fields it is initializing will be stored it the storage of the Proxy.
 The values passed here are important, especially for the roles that will control the contract.
-   These addresses should be obtained from CENTRE ops, and the keys will be stored offline.
+   These addresses should be obtained from DUNIAPAY ops, and the keys will be stored offline.

    ```
    initialize(
-          "USD//C",
+          "cXOF",
-          "USDC",
+          "cXOF",
-          "USD",
+          "CFA",
           6,
           masterMinterAddress,
           pauserAddress,